Multi-platform design system case study

 Real-world limits that shaped the approach

-I intentionally did not enforce adoption upfront.
-By allowing teams to move forward while gradually introducing shared foundations, I kept projects moving and built trust in the system.
+I didn't enforce adoption upfront.
+Letting teams move forward while gradually introducing shared foundations kept projects moving and built trust in the system.

 Foundations and tokens